dib-lab/workshop_12Jan_2023/SV_calling_LR/README.md

 readlink -f results/variants/annotated/cattle_taurus_10.ERR7091271.ont.minimap2/merged.stats.html
 ```

-Open a new terminal and download the reprot from the server
+Open a new terminal and download the report from the server
 ```
 scp <your_username>@farm:<path> ./
 ```